- About Us

 Sonia Syngal is Executive Vice President of Global Supply Chain for Gap Inc. Sonia is responsible for managing Gap Inc.’s global supply chain, which includes the company’s logistics network and sourcing operations for both apparel and non-apparel, spanning nearly 40 countries.

 Sonia brings a broad range of brand and supply chain strategy experience to the role.
-Since joining Gap Inc. in 2004, she served in key leadership roles including Vice President of Corporate Sourcing and then Global Production & Supply Chain.
+Since joining Gap Inc. in 2004, she has served in key leadership roles including Vice President of Corporate Sourcing and then Global Production & Supply Chain.
 During this time, she was instrumental in delivering production and sourcing strategies for Gap, Banana Republic and Old Navy.
 Sonia also served in several general management roles including Senior Vice President for Gap Inc.’s International Outlet division and Managing Director for Gap Inc.’s Europe business.
 Most recently, she was Senior Vice President of Old Navy’s International division where she led the successful expansion of the brand in Japan and set the strategies for Old Navy’s global growth.

 Prior to joining Gap Inc., Sonia had a long career in supply chain and manufacturing, including nearly 10 years at Sun Microsystems where she led manufacturing operations, logistics and supply chain management during a time of rapid growth.